itsmoosh/g3m3/readme_input.md

 v_equiv - velocity normalization factor (chosen to keep calculations near unity).
 This is 1 sim unit in km/s rho_equiv - density normalization factor (chosen to keep calculations near unity).
-This is 1 sim unit in rmassq/cm^3 spacecraft - conditional to record spacecraft data (unused in my code MAT) craft_input - conditional to use spacecraft data as physical inputs for sims warp - conditional related to spacecraft data (unused in my code) ut_init - time to set UT to for an initialization run (when start=.true.) utstart - UT to resume at
+This is 1 sim unit in rmassq/cm^3 spacecraft - conditional to record spacecraft data (unused in my code MAT) input_fluid - [formerly craft_input] conditional to use spacecraft data as physical inputs for sims warp - conditional related to spacecraft data (unused in my code) utstart - UT to resume at -- mv input_out input between execution calls to continually increase this.
+Needed for spacecraft data recording.
+Set to zero to resume from sim time recorded in fluid file. repeat_flybys - true to write a spacecraft .dat file for every orbit/flyby, or false to just write one for each flyby.

 $smooth
 	these parameters used in introducing artificial viscosity to stabilize the simulation